 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Required Syllabus Design for Adult Education and Literacy Instruction
+Subject: Required Syllabus Design for Adult Education and Literacy Instruction—Update

 PURPOSE:

-The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with information and guidance on developing syllabi for AEL instructional programs, including specific guidance on English as a Second Language (ESL) programs, high school equivalency (HSE) programs, and Integrated Education and Training (IET) programs.
+The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with updated information and guidance on developing syllabi for AEL instructional programs, including specific guidance on English as a Second Language (ESL) programs, high school equivalency (HSE) programs, and Integrated Education and Training (IET) programs.

-This AEL Letter

-underscores the requirement to provide class syllabi;

-defines “program of study”;

-defines the “minimum syllabus elements” required for class syllabi;

-identifies additional elements required in a syllabus for an IET program of study;

-identifies additional elements required for an HSE program of study; and

-identifies additional elements required for an ESL program of study.
+This updated AEL Letter adds a requirement that all ESL services and curricula include a civics component beginning July 1, 2021.

 RESCISSIONS:

+AEL Letter 07-17

 BACKGROUND:

 A syllabus provides information on course content, course requirements, the policies of the provider, and the responsibilities of students.
-AEL grantees are currently required to provide all participants with either a handbook or a syllabus.
-Starting on July 1, 2018, grantees will be required to provide all participants with a syllabus for each course in a program of study.
+As of July 1, 2018, AEL grantees are required to provide all participants with a syllabus for each course in a program of study.

-Workforce Innovation and Opportunity Act (WIOA) Title II, the Adult Education and Family Literacy Act (AEFLA), expands and clarifies the variety of programs, activities, and services required under AEFLA, including program objectives for ESL, HSE, and IET and establishes more rigorous performance requirements.
+Workforce Innovation and Opportunity Act (WIOA) Title II, the Adult Education and Family Literacy Act (AEFLA), expands and clarifies the variety of programs, activities, and services required under AEFLA, including program objectives for ESL, HSE, and IET, and establishes more rigorous performance requirements.

 TWC uses the syllabus as a means by which AEL grantees can document how the services they deliver address the new federal requirements.

-Under AEFLA, TWC must ensure that AEL grantees align their courses with the (content standards), released in 2016.
+Under AEFLA, TWC must ensure that AEL grantees align their courses with the Texas AEL Content Standards v.
+3 (content standards), last revised in spring 2021 to include parent/family and civics standards.

-AEL Letter 01-17, “Implementing Programs, Activities, and Services for English Language Learners,” clarifies an AEFLA requirement that ESL courses must lead to high school completion, transition into postsecondary education or training, or employment.
+AEL Letter 01-17, Change 1, “Implementing Programs, Activities, and Services for English Language Learners—Update,” clarifies an AEFLA requirement that ESL courses must lead to high school completion, transition into postsecondary education or training, or employment.
 Although these outcomes might not be realized initially by students who function at lower academic levels, the instruction must be offered at all ESL levels to provide an interconnected sequence of coursework that supports the ultimate achievement of these outcomes.
-An ESL syllabus must explain how the course objectives, curriculum, and services fit into the sequence, lead to high school completion, and achieve transition goals using the methods outlined in AEL Letter 01-17.
+An ESL syllabus must explain how the course objectives, curriculum, and services fit into the sequence, lead to high school completion, and achieve transition goals using the methods outlined in AEL Letter 01-17, Change 1.

 WIOA performance requirements outlined in US Department of Education Office of Career, Technical, and Adult Education (OCTAE) Program Memorandum 17-2, “Performance Accountability Guidance for Workforce Innovation and Opportunity Act (WIOA) Title I, Title II, Title III, and Title IV Core Programs,” describes requirements for reporting performance under WIOA.
 The memo outlines specific performance criteria for participants who attain an HSE credential.
 To be included in the HSE credential attainment measure for performance, participants who earn an HSE credential must also be employed or enrolled in an education or training program leading to a recognized postsecondary credential within one year after exit from the program.